liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

     ((GetGuestbooksScreenlet) getParent()).onItemClicked(_guestbooks.get(position));

 Fantastic work!
 You finished the Get Guestbooks Screenlet!
-Now you need to create the Get Entries Screenlet.
+It only gets and displays guestbooks, though.
+To have a feature-rich app that also gets and displays entries, you need to create the Get Entries Screenlet.
 This Learning Path's next section shows you how to do this.